BenjaminMedia/stylista-menu-plugin/README.md

 #Installation

-1. Add the plugin by either downloading the folder and uploading it to the wp-content/plugins directory or install it from the Control Panel using Plugins->Add New.
+1. Download the zip file using the Download ZIP button in the bottom right of the GitHub page.
+2. In the WordPress admin panel, install it using Plugins->Add New->Upload.
+Select the zip file you downloaded from GitHub.
-2. Activate the plugin from the Plugins menu using Plugins->Installed Plugins.
+3. Activate the plugin from the Plugins menu using Plugins->Installed Plugins.